AdobeDocs/support-resources.en/help/adobe-support-tools-guide/phone-numbers.md

 When you get assigned an 'Admin' role such as a 'Product Support Admin', you should receive an email informing you that you have 'Administrator' rights to manage the instance for which you have been granted admin rights.

-The email now contains the text below in red that explains how to go to your **[!UICONTROL Account profile]** and share with us your preferred Support Phone Number.
+The email now contains the text below in red that explains how to go to your **[!UICONTROL Account Profile]** and share with us your preferred Support Phone Number.

 ![preferred support number](assets/admin-console-1.png)